 Cenozoic Era - U. S. National Park Service The Cenozoic Era is the "Age of Mammals " North America’s characteristic landscapes began to develop during the Cenozoic Birds and mammals rose in prominence after the extinction of giant reptiles Common Cenozoic fossils include cat-like carnivores and early horses, as well as ice age woolly mammoths The Pleistocene Ice Ages began about 2

-The Cenozoic Era - University of California Museum of Paleontology The Cenozoic spans only about 65 million years, from the end of the Cretaceous Period and the extinction of non-avian dinosaurs to the present The Cenozoic is sometimes called the Age of Mammals, because the largest land animals have been mammals during that time
+The Cenozoic Era The Cenozoic Era is the most recent of the three major subdivisions of animal history The other two are the Mesozoic and Paleozoic Eras The Cenozoic spans only about 65 million years, from the end of the Cretaceous Period and the extinction of non-avian dinosaurs to the present

 Cenozoic - New World Encyclopedia The Cenozoic (from the Greek kainos meaning "new" and zoe meaning "life") era is an interval of about 65 million years defined on the geologic timescale as spanning roughly from 65 million years ago (mya) to the present and ongoing into the foreseeable future